pgustafs/echonote/README.md

-👥 **Speaker Diarization** - Detect and separate different speakers using pyannote.audio (optional, CPU-only) 💾 **Persistent Storage** - Audio files and transcriptions stored in database with user ownership 🎵 **Audio Playback** - Listen to your recordings with built-in player 📱 **Responsive Design** - Works seamlessly on desktop and mobile 🌓 **Dark Mode Ready** - Beautiful UI in both light and dark themes 🎨 **Format Conversion** - Server-side WebM to WAV conversion with FFmpeg (isolated subprocess)
+👥 **Speaker Diarization** - Detect and separate different speakers using pyannote.audio (optional, CPU-only) 💾 **Persistent Storage** - Audio files and transcriptions stored in database with user ownership 🎵 **Audio Playback** - Listen to your recordings with built-in player 📥 **Download Package** - Download transcriptions as ZIP with WAV audio and config.json 📱 **Responsive Design** - Works seamlessly on desktop and mobile 🌓 **Dark Mode Ready** - Beautiful UI in both light and dark themes 🎨 **Format Conversion** - Server-side WebM to WAV conversion with FFmpeg (isolated subprocess)